Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Experimental Setup

 The World Values Survey (WVS) \citep{inglehart_globalization_2000} is an academic study of social, political, economic, religious, and cultural values and is conducted periodically with a new survey wave released every 5-10 years.
 The set of categories remains broadly consistent across waves to facilitate longitudinal and cross-national comparisons.
 Its multiple choice format allows for easy quantitative comparison, which combined with the complex and abstract nature of the survey topics makes it a popular resource for assessing LLM value alignment \citep{durmus_towards_2024, li_culturellm_2025}.
 The close correspondence of the OpinionGPT modules to the data's demographic composition allows a like-for-like comparison for the available subgroups (see \autoref{tab:opiniongpt_wvs}).

-We take survey data from the most recent wave \citep{haerpfer_world_2020}, which organises questions into varioustopics (see \autoref{app:wvs_data} for a summary).
+We take survey data from WVS wave 7 \citep{haerpfer_world_2020}, which organises questions into various topics (see \autoref{app:wvs_data} for a summary).
 We select a subset of 193 questions that support easy comparison across the ten OpinionGPT subgroups and the use of a standard prompting structure like in similar studies \citep{santurkar_whose_2023} and QA tasks more generally \citep{liang_holistic_2023}.
 We use the human survey response distributions as a ground-truth to assess LLM representativeness. \autoref{fig:marginal} also shows an example question.